Skip to Content

 Context

-• Target Mean Analysis for calculating Direct Effects is closely related to the Target Mean Analyis — Total Effects.
+• The Target Mean Analysis used to calculate Direct Effects is closely related to the Target Mean Analysis — Total Effects.

-• Using the simulated x-values across the range of the variable’s variation domain, Mean Value Analysis infers the corresponding mean values of the Target Node., i.e., the y-values in the plot, while holding constant (or fixed) the distributions of the other variables in the network.
+• Using the simulated x-values across the range of the variable’s variation domain, Target Mean Analysis infers the corresponding mean values of the Target Node, i.e., the y-values in the plot, while holding constant (or fixed) the distributions of the other variables in the network.

-• The fixing of distributions would not apply if any of the nodes were belonging to the classes
+• Fixing distributions does not apply if any of the nodes belong to the following classes:

-• In the following plot, the Direct Effect Curves of all driver variables are displayed at the same time.
+• In the following plot, the Direct Effect Curves of all Driver Nodes are displayed at the same time.

 • However, please note that all of these curves are calculated individually.